Schedule a Campus Visit

 3. What if my ACT scores are low or if I haven’t taken the ACT?

 You may attempt to raise your ACT scores by taking one of the various Residual ACT tests that are offered.
 The scores from these tests are acceptable for admission only at Eastern.
-If you have already taken the ACT or if you are 21 years of age, you may also elect to test in one of the placement tests (COMPASS) offered at Eastern.
+If you have already taken the ACT or if you are 21 years of age, you may also elect to test in one of the placement tests (ACCUPLACER) offered at Eastern.
 For more information on testing, visit the

 4. What do I need to get registered for classes?